shoenig/go-modtool/README.md

 - A `require` stanza appears next (if necessary) for indirect dependencies.

-Comments are disallowed, with exceptions being enabled by specifying them through arguments to the `modtool fmt` command.
+Comments are disallowed, with exceptions being enabled by specifying them through arguments to the `go-modtool fmt` command.

 ## Getting Started

-`modtool` is a command line tool written in Go.
+`go-modtool` is a command line tool written in Go.
 It can be built from source, installed via `go install`, or downloaded from [Releases](https://github.com/shoenig/go-modtool/releases).

 #### Install